PBLHADAH/accounting_web/README.md

 # accounting_web
 This is an accounting website for aldyz cell made with framework-less PHP.
-Made by students of State Polytechnic of Banyuwangi. hanip, maulana, alfin, holil, rizaldy, dana
+Made by students of State Polytechnic of Banyuwangi. hanip, maulana, alfin, holil, rizaldy, dana tjujutujt
 ## TO DO LIST:
 1. Normalisasi ✅
 https://1drv.ms/x/s!AimyVrapEnuKglyMcogvNbtCgsku?e=ktQRSX